G-Research/ParquetSharp/docs/Encryption.md

                 .Build();
 ```

-Finally, the Parquet file can be written using the `WriterProperties`:
+Finally, the Parquet file can be written using the `ParquetSharp.WriterProperties`:

 ```c#
 Column[] columns = ...;